caiovictor37/EX2/mysql/README.txt

-Existing folder in case of volume creation for MySQL
+Existing folder in case of volume creation for MySQL, so this way backup database for other containers is possible